samurato/TrainWreck.A/README.md

 ..* Use yarn as your package manager.

+..* Use Git Kraken if you are stuck with git cli
 ..* Use Webstorm to work on this project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).